muse-discord/.github/profile/README.md

 - **Community Support:** Join our vibrant community and get support whenever you need it.
 - **Regular Updates:** We continuously improve and add new features to elevate your music experience.

-Muse is constantly being developed with regular updates to always provide new features and improvements.
-Our support team responds quickly to resolve any issues.

 ### 📍 How to get started?

 1. [Add Muse to your server](https://discord.com/oauth2/authorize?client_id=1243281628680159242)